Gmina Łambinowice

 Gmina Łambinowice is a rural gmina (administrative district) in Nysa County, Opole Voivodeship, in south-western Poland.
 Its seat is the village of Łambinowice, which lies approximately 18 km north-east of Nysa and 31 km south-west of the regional capital Opole.

-The gmina covers an area of 123.71 km2, and as of 2019 its total population is 7,494.
+The gmina covers an area of 123.71 km2, and as of 2019 its total population was 7,494.

 Villages

 Gmina Łambinowice contains the villages and settlements of Bielice, Budzieszowice, Drogoszów, Jasienica Dolna, Łambinowice, Lasocice, Malerzowice Wielkie, Mańkowice, Piątkowice, Sowin, Szadurczyce and Wierzbie.

 Neighbouring gminas

 Gmina Łambinowice is bordered by the gminas of Korfantów, Niemodlin, Nysa, Pakosławice, Skoroszyce and Tułowice.